ivica-k/ivica-k.github.io/workshop/content/30-donor-signup/100-first-function/_index.md

 ![](/images/first_lambda.png)

 Congrats!
 You've successfully executed your first piece of Python code serverless-ly.
-In the next page we'll discuss a bit more on Lambda functions now that you've met one of them.
+On the next page we'll discuss a bit more on Lambda functions now that you've met one of them.